fsagini/zoning-api/docs/zoning.md

 ```
 "statusCode":400,
 "data":{
-    "job_id": "fdj4hi8e-3ds4-kl3d-fk4d-4dk3ji8e9sdf",
-    "message": "There was an error processing the task."
+    "message": "Bad Request.
+There was an error processing the task."
 },
 "version":"v1.0",
-"timestamp": "[string] Time when the task was completed"
+"timestamp": "Current timestamp"
 ```

 ## FAQ